-A Temporal and Spatial Analysis of the COVID-19 Epidemic in China
+A Temporal and Spatial Analysis of the COVID-19 Epidemic in China[§]

-Lawrence J. Lau and Yanyan Xiong
+Lawrence J. Lau and Yanyan Xiong1

-February 2024
+September 2024

-Abstract: The COVID-19 epidemic, which broke out in Wuhan, Province of Hubei, China in late 2019, was finally over in early 2023, after more than three years.
-The objective of this study is to summarise the history of the evolution of this epidemic in China, both over time and space, with the focus on the cumulative population infection rates, the cumulative population death rates and the cumulative mortality rates of those infected.
-Based on these data, four distinct phases of the COVID-19 epidemic in China may be identified: the Beginning Phase, the Controlled Phase, the Explosive Phase and the "Living with the Virus" Phase.
-The strategies, policies and measures used to control the epidemic are also examined.
-Overall, the COVID-19 epidemic must be considered to have been reasonably well managed in China, with its national cumulative population infection rate, population death rate and mortality rate of those infected among the lowest in the world.
+Abstract: The COVID-19 epidemic, which broke out in the city of Wuhan, Province of Hubei, China in late 2019, was finally over in 2023, after almost four years.
+The objective of this study is to summarise the history of the evolution of this epidemic in China, over both time and space, with the focus on the cumulative population infection rates, the cumulative population death rates (adjusted for possible "excess deaths" as necessary), and the cumulative mortality rates of those infected.
+Based on these data, four distinct phases of the COVID-19 epidemic may be identified in China: the Beginning Phase, the Controlled Phase, the Explosive Phase, and the "Living with the Virus" Phase.
+The strategies, policies and measures used in China to control the epidemic are also examined.
+Overall, the COVID-19 epidemic must be considered to have been reasonably well managed in China, with its national cumulative population infection rate and population death rate among the lowest in the world, even after adjustment for "excess deaths".

-&lt;sup>§ © 2024 Lau Chor Tak Institute of Global Economics and Finance, The Chinese University of Hong Kong.
+[§] © 2024 Lau Chor Tak Institute of Global Economics and Finance, The Chinese University of Hong Kong.

-&lt;sup>1 Lawrence J. Lau is Ralph and Claire Landau Professor of Economics, Lau Chor Tak Institute of Global Economics and Finance, The Chinese University of Hong Kong, and Kwoh-Ting Li Professor in Economic Development, Emeritus, Stanford University.
-Yanyan Xiong is Associate Professor, School of Economics, and Research Fellow, Center of Social Welfare and Governance, Zhejiang University, Hangzhou, China, and Research Fellow (Honorary), Lau Chor Tak Institute of Global Economics and Finance, The Chinese University of Hong Kong.
-The authors wish to thank Mrs. Ayesha Macpherson Lau and Dr. Mingchun Sun for their insightful comments and suggestions.
-However, they retain sole responsibility for all errors herein.
+1 Lawrence J. Lau is Ralph and Claire Landau Professor of Economics, Lau Chor Tak Institute of Global Economics and Finance, The Chinese University of Hong Kong, and Kwoh-Ting Li Professor in Economic Development, Emeritus, Stanford University.
+Yanyan Xiong is Associate Professor, School of Economics, and Research Fellow, Center of Social Welfare and Governance, Zhejiang University, Hangzhou, China, and Research Fellow (Honorary), The Lau Chor Tak Institute of Global Economics and Finance, The Chinese University of Hong Kong.
+The authors wish to thank Prof. Dean T. Jamison, Mrs. Ayesha Macpherson Lau, Dr. Mingchun Sun and Dr. Kin Bin Wu for their insightful comments and suggestions.
+However, the authors retain sole responsibility for all errors herein.
+An earlier version of this paper was issued as Working Paper No. 107 of the Lau Chor Tak Institute of Global Economics of Hong Kong.